xoryouyou/bsi-technical-guidelines-markdown/README.md

 > [!NOTE]
 > All copyright remains with the respective authors of the documents, this repoository is just a format shift to Markdown.

-This repository contains all [BSI technical guidelines](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/technische-richtlinien_node.html)
+This repository contains all BSI technical guidelines  which are published [here](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/technische-richtlinien_node.html)
- (BSI Technische Richtlinien) and [IT Grundschutz](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/IT-Grundschutz/IT-Grundschutz-Kompendium/IT-Grundschutz-Bausteine/Bausteine_Download_Edition_node.html) documents.

-It was created out of necessity to have all documents in one place searchable and usable in tools like [obsidian](https://github.com/obsidianmd)
+It was created out of necessity to have all TRs in one place searchable and usable in tools like [obsidian](https://github.com/obsidianmd)

 The PDFs were converted using [marker](https://github.com/VikParuchuri/marker) and [ollama](https://github.com/ollama/ollama) to markdown.